 Each plan, A through N, no matter what company you buy from, is required to have certain benefits; however, some plans provide extra benefits that are termed innovative.
-Some examples of innovative benefits are: decreasing deductibles, hearing and vision coverage, gym memberships, and preferred rates based on underwriting.
+Some examples of innovative benefits are decreasing deductibles, hearing and vision coverage, gym memberships, and preferred rates based on underwriting.
 While the standard benefits are guaranteed to remain with the policy, the innovative benefits may not be permanently a part of the policy.
 They may instead only be provided at the company's discretion.
 Please read the policy carefully to see if the innovative benefits are guaranteed.

-Note: To find out which companies provide innovative benefits please visit our website:

-http://doi.nv.gov/Health Insurance Rates/Medicare Supplement Rates/

-For specific information about the benefits you may have to contact the companies - contact information is also provided on the website for most companies.
+Tip: To find out which companies provide innovative benefits please visit our website: http://doi.nv.gov/Health\Insurance\Rates/Medicare\Supplement\Rates/ For specific information about the benefits, you may have to contact the companies - contact information is also provided on the website for most companies.

-2017 POLICY BENEFIT CHART
+2025 POLICY BENEFIT CHART

-Medicare supplement insurance can be sold in only ten standard plans and one high-deductible plan.
+Medicare supplement insurance can be sold in only 10 standard plans and two high deductible plans.
 The chart on the next page shows the benefits for each plan.
-Every company must make available Plan A. Some plans may not be available in Nevada.
+Every company must make available Plan A. Some plans may not be available in Nevada or in every zip code in Nevada.